 Edge by Microsoft (Microsoft Edge)

 I have only received a limited amount of requests to troubleshoot Edge as the browser is avoided due to issues with UAC (User Access Control) in Windows 10.
 I used it personally for online banking in the past but after the constant pop ups and news feed on the home page, I have ditched it for an alternate browser.
-If you develop a problem watching videos, please try switching between a window and full screen using you Win+Shift+Enter keys.
+If you develop a problem watching videos, please try switching between a window and full screen using your Win+Shift+Enter keys.
 This is the only solution that I have found (and that works) and if I discover others, will post further tips.

 Chrome by Google (Google Chrome)

 I have received a few requests to troubleshoot Chrome and those users did not close their browser in a awhile so it did not get the chance to update so check to see if the browser has updates that needs to go through.
 An indication on the browser menu will show that updates are pending.

 Internet Explorer by Microsoft (Microsoft Internet Explorer)

-I receive daily requests to trouble Microsoft’s Internet Explorer, there is a high chance that you need to have Microsoft Silverlight installed on the computer if the video is being streamed from a Microsoft website as it is their alternative to Adobe’s Flash.
+I receive daily requests to trouble Microsoft’s Internet Explorer so I know that there is a high chance that you need to have Microsoft Silverlight installed on the computer if the video is being streamed from a Microsoft website as it is their alternative to Adobe’s Flash.
 Since changes to the browser affects all local and domain users of the PC, be sure that you have local Administrator rights or have the password credentials for an Administrator account ready to enter when prompted.
-Before you attempt this solution, please check your GPU rendering setting under the Advanced tab of Internet Options as this has help users on Windows 8.1 using Internet Explorer 11.
+Before you attempt this solution, please look for your GPU rendering setting under the Advanced tab of Internet Options then check the box as this has help users on Windows 8.1 using Internet Explorer 11.